nicobao/dao/README.md

 - Use Discourse ONLY except for sensitive private conversations.
 Why Discourse?

   - Discourse is self-hosted, no risk of being banned by Discord/Telegram whatsover
+  - Discourse is very easy to use for non-technical people
-  - Discourse can be streamlined and visually customized for the specific goal of the DAO.
+  - Discourse can be _heavily_ and _easily_ customized (including visually) to suit the DAO specfic needs.
 Example: https://forum.hoprnet.org/
-  - Discourse is very easy to use for non-technical people
-  - Discourse can be _heavily_ and _easily_ customized to suit the DAO specfic needs
   - In particular, you can easily _vote_ on Discourse
   - Discourse can have a strong authorization mechanism, the same Discourse can not be the same for 2 users depending on their rights if necessary
   - Discourse is NOT a real-time chat so people actually _take time to think before writing_, and this way it is easier to prevent SPAM and NOISE